prplecake/wiki.jrgnsn.net/Self_Hosting/DokuWiki.md

 client_max_body_size 26M;
 ```

-> I made it 26 MB instead of 25 MB in case I were to ever try to upload a 25 MB file, the rest of the request doesn't cause me to exceed the max.
+I made it 26 MB instead of 25 MB in case I were to ever try to upload a 25 MB file, the rest of the request doesn't cause me to exceed the max.
-{.is-info}

 Then I needed to change the FCGI settings for php-fpm.